TimesysGit/vigiles-cli/docs/source/index.rst

 Vigiles CLI
 =============================

-This project contains a Python package and a command-line tool for interacting with APIs for Timesys services such as `Vigiles <https://www.timesys.com/solutions/vigiles-vulnerability-management/>`_.
+This project contains a Python package and a command-line tool for interacting with APIs for Timesys services such as `Vigiles <https://vigiles.lynx.com/docs/>`_.

 Requirements
 ============

-Usage of the APIs requires a `Key file <https://linuxlink.timesys.com/docs/wiki/engineering/LinuxLink_Key_File>`_ for authentication.
+Usage of the APIs requires a `Key file <https://vigiles.lynx.com/docs/vigiles_api_key_file.html>`_ for authentication.
 The key file contains the user's email address and API key.

-For configuring the Vigiles subpackage to use specific Product or Folder locations, refer to the `Dashboard Config <https://linuxlink.timesys.com/docs/vigiles-vulnerability-monitoring-and-management-user-guide#Dashboard-config>`_ documentation.
-Dashboard Config files are downloaded from Product pages on the `Vigiles Dashboard <https://linuxlink.timesys.com/vigiles/>`_ and passed to the core LLAPI object's ``configure`` method.
-Product and Folder tokens may also be set directly on that object without a file.
+For configuring the Vigiles subpackage to use specific Group or Folder locations, refer to the `Dashboard Config <https://vigiles.lynx.com/docs/index.html#dashboard-config>`_ documentation.
+Dashboard Config files are downloaded from Group pages on the `Vigiles Dashboard <https://vigiles.lynx.com/>`_ and passed to the core LLAPI object's ``configure`` method.
+Group and Folder tokens may also be set directly on that object without a file.

 Getting Started